usnistgov/FIPS201/_FIPS201/frontend.md

 - There are methods by which proper card orientation can be indicated.
-[Section 4.1.4.3](frontend.md#s-4-1-4-3), for example, defines Zones 21F and 22F, where card orientation features MAY be applied.[^orientation] Note: If an agency determines that tactilely discernible markers for PIV Cards imposes an undue burden, the agency must implement policies and procedures to accommodate employees and contractors with disabilities in accordance with Sections 501 and 504 of the Rehabilitation Act.
+[Section 4.1.4.3](frontend.md#s-4-1-4-3), for example, defines Zones 21F and 22F, where card orientation features MAY be applied.[^orientation] Note: If an agency determines that tactilely discernible markers for PIV Cards imposes an undue burden, the agency SHALL implement policies and procedures to accommodate employees and contractors with disabilities in accordance with Sections 501 and 504 of the Rehabilitation Act.
 - The card SHALL be 27- to 33-mil thick (before lamination) in accordance with [[ISO7810]](../_Appendix/references.md#ref-ISO7810).
 - The PIV Card SHALL NOT be embossed.